 Jennifer Cherone, Burge Lab/MIT Department of Biology

-The images show the cytoskeleton of neurons derived from a mouse brain tumor with or without miR-138 genetically removed from their genome.
+The images show the cytoskeleton of primary mouse cortical neurons with or without miR-138 genetically removed from their genome.
 I am studying the role of miRNAs, small regulatory RNAs that control expression of messenger RNAs, in different subcellular regions of neurons.
 I found that one particular miRNA, when removed from the genome with CRISPR, affects the ability for these neurons to extend neurites.
 I took these images to help me learn what differences may exist in the underlying cytoskeleton of neurons lacking this miRNA versus wildtype neurons.